 The reason for my gear upgrade

-The first thing I did was borrowing out teleconverters and played around with them.
+The first thing I did was borrow out teleconverters and play around with them.
 The TC 1.4 III worked well whereas the TC 1.7 II and TC 2.0 III didn’t make me very happy.
-Maybe not necessary the fault of the TC’s but just how I used them.
-Also TC’s depend on the lens and camera combination.
+Maybe not necessarily the fault of the TC’s but just how I used them.
+Also, TC’s depend on the lens and camera combination.
 E.g. the 2.0 III converter has been designed for the 300mm f/2.8 lens in combination with the D3.
-Anyways, after a while it became clear that I need to look into those super expensive telephoto lenses.
+Anyways, after a while, it became clear that I need to look into those super expensive telephoto lenses.
 For many of the below lenses are multiple versions on the market as every couple of years a new version has been introduced to the market.
-Tested in the below table therefore means that I have had hands on the model that was on the market back in 2012.
+Tested in the below table, therefore, means that I have had hands-on the model that was on the market back in 2012.
 The links however point to the latest models available.
 All below models are Nikon lenses.
-There is a lot of other models on the market from Sigma, Tamron or other producers.
+There is a lot of other models on the market from Sigma, Tamron, or other producers.
 I haven’t had a chance however to test one of those but I am sure these are great lenses as well.

 |300mm f/4||USD 1’400||1.4 kg||didn’t test this one|

 |300mm f/2.8||USD 5’500||2.9 kg||tested, superb sharp lens, works well with TC’s|

 |80-400mm f/4||USD 2’100||1.3 kg||tested, pretty bad AF speed|